sumithayyil/mastering_git/original-readme.md

 GIT SAVIOR COMMANDS

-git checkout <commit-hash> - is used to view the history of specific commits
+git checkout <commit-hash> - is used to view the history of specific commits(this will not delete or discard anything)

-there might be the case you want to checkout to a commit and delete everything comes after it
+there might be the case you want to checkout to a particular commit and delete everything comes after it

+that's the job for
+git reset

+suppose you made 10 commits and you want to checkout to 3rd commit and you want to delete all the commit after the 3rd it allows to remove the traces of commits and history, but gives us the changes we made in those to be in the discarded commits so we can decide what to do